How to Deep-Fry a Turkey

 - Before submerging the turkey in hot oil, be sure it is patted dry with paper towels to cut down on splattering.

-- Place the turkey in the drain basket neck-end first, slowly lowering the basket into the hot oil until the turkey is completely covered.
+- Place the turkey in the drain basket or on the turkey rack neck-end first.
+Using a heavy-duty hook, slowly lower the basket into the hot oil until the turkey is completely covered.

 - Maintain the oil temperature at 350 degrees F (175 degrees C), and cook turkey for 3 1/2 minutes per pound.

 Let's see how it's done!
-This video shows you how to deep fry a whole turkey safely...in just 45 minutes!
-And while we're at it, how about some deep-fried stuffing?
+This video for Deep-Fried Turkey shows you how to deep-fry a whole turkey safely...in just 45 minutes!
+Watch the video to get a smart tip to see how much oil should go into your deep-fryer.

 Check out our collection of Deep-Fried Turkey Recipes.